 Most “best gummy supplement brands” comparisons read like a snack review: flavor, texture, price, and packaging aesthetics.
 That’s fine for choosing something you’ll actually enjoy taking.
-But if you want to compare gummies in a way that correlates with real-world consistency, you have to look at what’s happening behind the label.
+But real-world consistency comes from manufacturing, not the label.

-From a supplement manufacturing perspective, gummies are one of the toughest dosage forms to get right.
-They’re heat-processed, moisture-sensitive, and chemically busy-meaning two gummies can look identical on the Supplement Facts panel and still perform very differently across batches and through shelf life.
+From a manufacturing standpoint, gummies are one of the hardest forms to nail.
+They’re heat-processed, moisture-sensitive, and chemically busy—meaning two gummies can look identical on the Supplement Facts panel and still perform very differently across batches and through shelf life.

 Why gummies are harder than capsules and tablets